Dipti2021/ORM_E-Commerce_DR/README.md

  ## Demo of the App
  A demo of this app has been divided into 3 parts.
-Each gif shows the _CREATE, UPDATE & DELETE_ outputs for the _products, tags and categories_ created.
+Each gif shows the _CREATE, UPDATE, GET & DELETE_ outputs for the _products, tags and categories_ created.

- 1. __CREATE, UPDATE & DELETE - Products__
+ 1. __CREATE, UPDATE, GET & DELETE - Products__

  ![image5](Assets/products.gif)

- 2. __CREATE, UPDATE & DELETE - Tags__
+ 2. __CREATE, UPDATE, GET & DELETE - Tags__

  ![image1](Assets/products.gif)

-  3. __CREATE, UPDATE & DELETE - Categories__
+  3. __CREATE, UPDATE, GET & DELETE - Categories__

  ![image1](Assets/categories.gif)